dockstore/dockstore-support/README.md

 ### AWS Credentials

-The tests will generate an example config file for you as ~/.aws/credentials with only the default profile if you do not have this file already.
+If you do not have ~/.aws/credentials, during testing, the script will generate this file with only the default profile.
+The default profile is necessary for this script's tests. <b>If you have the credentials file but it is missing the default profile, you must add it in.</b>
 ```
 [default]
 aws_access_key_id=MOCK_ACCESS_KEY